tomhmoses/fun2/LectureNotes/introduction.lagda.md

 Another example is monads.
 In Haskell we just write the types of the monad operations.
 But monads have to satisfy certain laws to really be monads, and this is important.
 In Agda we can write the monad laws, and, when we define a monad, ensure that it is a monad by writing suitable Agda code.
 There are many more examples like that.

 One way to write better programs is to work with more precise types.
-This is one important thing that we will explore this in this module.
+This is one important thing that we will explore in this module.

 ## Do people in industry use tools such as Agda?